ekofiresearch/ekofiarticles.github.io/_posts/2019-10-31-you-are-being-watched-even-in-incognito-mode-cyber-security-advices.md

 ---
-title: "You are being watched by"
+title: "You are being watched: Get a VPN"
 layout: splash
 date: 2019-10-31T00:00:00-03:00
 header: